 Sentence approach: At that time one of the prominent apps with a sentence-like automation editor was Monday.com.
 Essentially a user would type an automation they need using cues When and Then.

-Hypothesis: It feel natural to users to write a sentence
+Hypothesis: It feels natural to users to write a sentence

 Split block approach: With split block When (Trigger) and Then (Action) are placed one under the other or side by side.